judeclark19/v-cell-2/v_cell_rebuild_plan.md

 ### 12.4 Guest vs Logged-in Access

-On first arrival, the user chooses:
+On first arrival (`/`), the user chooses:

 - **Play as guest**: full gameplay + local settings only.
 - **Log in**: unlocks stats, play history, and leaderboards (and later, cross-device sync).

-Guests should not see global leaderboards or account-based history screens.
-If a guest tries to navigate to those areas, the UI should prompt login.
+Access rules:

+- Guests can access `/game` and `/settings`.
+- Guests cannot access `/stats`.
+  - If a guest navigates to `/stats`, redirect to `/` (or show an inline login prompt).
+- Logged-in users can access all routes.

+Note: we can implement this initially as simple client-side gating + redirect, then harden it with server-aware route protection once auth exists.

+Implementation note:

+- Model this as an app-level `sessionMode: "guest" | "user"` (plus `uid` when logged in).
+- Persist the mode locally so a refresh doesn’t forget the choice.

+UI note:

+- Keep **engine state** (GameState) global via `GameProvider`.
+- Keep **session/auth state** separate (e.g. `SessionProvider`) so it can gate routes like `/stats` without entangling the engine.

 ---